DewTadapong/PHP-INSERT-INTO-MYSQL/README.md

-# PHP-POST-MYSQL
-PHP INSERT INTO MYSQL --> POST
+# PHP INSERT INTO MYSQL

-How to add data to mysql by post
+How to add data to mysql by <POST>